-B. A description of all the types of products and/or services that will be acquired under this contract is necessary to determine how the subcontracted dollars are to be spent.

-The principal products and/or services to be obtained in support of this Plan are those that are generally associated with a diverse research and development environment.
-Small business concerns will generally supply a major portion of the goods and services, including Research and Development (R&D), listed in Table A. As additional opportunities are identified, the list will be expanded.
+- B. A description of all the types of products and/or services that will be acquired under this contract is necessary to determine how the subcontracted dollars are to be spent. - The principal products and/or services to be obtained in support of this plan are those that are generally associated with a diverse research and development environment.
+Small business concerns will generally supply a major portion of the goods and services, including Research and Development (R&D).
+Table A shows the relative spend within each category.